-Reversing around a corner and 3-point turns in the road, will no longer form part of the driving test!
-These will still by taught by driving instructors, but instead learner drivers will be asked to perform one of the following 3 manoeuvres:
+Reversing around a corner and 3-point turns in the road will no longer form part of the driving test!
+These will still be taught by driving instructors but instead, learner drivers will be asked to perform one of the following 3 manoeuvres:

 - Parking in a bay – this will either be driving in and reversing out or reversing in and driving out – the examiner will decide which one the learner needs to do

 - Parallel park at the side of the road